What is Pretexting? How does Pretexting work? [2024 Updated]

 How to Prevent Pretexting?

-So far, there can be some prominent ways by which one can safeguard oneself or one’s enterprise from any type of pretexting attacks, such as the following:
+So far, there are some prominent ways by which one can safeguard oneself or one’s enterprise from any type of pretexting attack, such as the following:

 • Educate employees